ammdias/finctrl/MANUAL.md

 ### source

 Executes commands from an external text file.
 Optionally, opens an external text editor to edit the file prior to executing its commands.
+The lines that start with a semicolon will be ignored by this command.

     > source [edit] FILE